Sammany1/Cinema-Reservation-Screen/README.md

 1. **Ticket Reservation**: Users can reserve seats by following these steps:
    - click on the seat he want to reserve.
    - View the current status of available seats.
-   - The system calculates the total amount to be paid.
+   - The system calculates the total amount to be paid live while selecting seats.

 4. **Invoice**: This option for total revenue.